WNED-FM: Local programming

 WNED-FM has an extensive music library, which allows the station to produce local programming for most of its broadcast day.
 It collaborates with the Buffalo Philharmonic Orchestra (conducted by JoAnn Falletta, who has her own weekday morning feature JoAnn's Classical Corner) and other local ensembles as well as local school music departments.

 HD Radio

 WNED-FM operates in HD Radio.
 Its HD2 subchannel, which prior to November 2021 had carried a simulcast of WBFO, carries the JazzWorks network feed.
 JazzWorks had previously been heard on WBFO's subchannel before it launched an adult album alternative feed in its place in 2021.
+As of 2024, The Bridge is duplicated on both WNED-HD2 and WBFO-HD2, eliminating the last vestiges of jazz programming in Buffalo.